Vegetation Assessment Risk Modelling for Network Rail

 Forest worker cutting down trees close to railway lines

-Airbus analysis of vegetation along railway tracks using remote sensing data
+Potential safety risk of vegetation along railway tracks

 How does the Tool Work?